hpg-cepetro/cmp/README.md

 # Common Mid Point

-This is a toy program that estimates the _best_ velocity parameter for each seismic session point, using a "brute force" algorithm.
-Notion of _best_ is given by the _semblance_ correlation function (see below).
+This is a toy program that estimates the best velocity parameter for each seismic session point, using a brute force algorithm.
+Notion of best is given by the semblance correlation function.

 # Building & Testing